justmeloic/flowgen/README.md

 ## Building and Deploying

-This project uses a streamlined deployment model where the frontend is pre-rendered into static files and served by the FastAPI backend as a single deployable unit.
-The build is packaged and transferred via Google Cloud Storage for deployment on air-gapped environments.
+This project uses a **streamlined deployment model optimized for Raspberry Pi 5**, where the frontend is pre-rendered into static files and served by the FastAPI backend as a single deployable unit.

-### Deployment Strategy Overview
+### Deployment Strategy

-The deployment process follows these key principles:
+The deployment process is designed specifically for Raspberry Pi environments:

-1. **Static Frontend Build**: The Next.js frontend is pre-rendered into static HTML, CSS, and JavaScript files
+1. **Static Frontend Build**: Next.js frontend is pre-rendered into static HTML, CSS, and JavaScript files
-2. **Single Service Deployment**: The FastAPI backend serves both API endpoints and static frontend files
+2. **Single Service Deployment**: FastAPI backend serves both API endpoints and static frontend files
-3. **Air-Gapped Deployment**: Build artifacts are transferred via GCS bucket since deployment servers may not have internet access to clone repositories
+3. **Local Deployment**: Optimized for local Raspberry Pi hosting without external dependencies

 ### Build Process

-#### Automated Build & Upload
+#### Automated Build

-Use the automated build script to build the frontend and upload to GCS:
+Use the build script to prepare the frontend for deployment:

 ```bash
 # From project root
 source scripts/build.sh
 ```

-This script performs the following steps:
+This script:

-1. 🎨 **Frontend Build**: Runs `npm install` (if needed) and `npm run build-static` in the frontend service
+1. 🎨 **Frontend Build**: Installs dependencies and runs `npm run build-static`
-2. 📦 **Archive Creation**: Creates a timestamped zip archive of the backend service (including static frontend)
-3. 🧹 **GCS Cleanup**: Removes any existing build archives from the GCS bucket
-4. ☁️ **Upload**: Uploads the new build archive to `gs://agentchat-builds/`
-5. 🗑️ **Local Cleanup**: Removes the local zip file after upload
+2. � **Static Copy**: Copies static files to `services/backend/build/static_frontend/`
+3. ✅ **Validation**: Ensures build completed successfully

 #### Manual Frontend Build

-If you need to build just the frontend manually:
+Build the frontend manually if needed:

 ```bash
 cd services/frontend